AkhilKallepalli/ModMicroUofG/Phase 1 (Microscope and ML)/README.md

 - SPIE Conference Proceeding, [Modular light sources for microscopy and beyond (ModLight)](https://doi.org/10.1117/12.2599435)
 ---

 **Mod**ular **Micro**scopy is an ongoing project, focusing on building low-cost and accessible hardware for realising standard and complex microscopic techniques.
-The repository contains all the files, modifications and updates.
+In phase 1, our research included building the Openflexure microscope system and investigating its feasibilty for (1) machine learning innovations and (2) feasibility for future applications and innovations.

-- Our first introduction to additive manufacturing-supported microscopy hardware was working towards Mr Robert Archibald's project, using the OpenFlexure system for collecting brightfield images at high resolution (using x40 and x100 objectives).
-The [OPEN-BIOset](http://dx.doi.org/10.5525/gla.researchdata.1149) dataset is openly accessible.
+- In this phase, we built a standard Openflexure microscope and generated a dataset for machine learning applications.
+The dataset of brightfield images at high resolution (using x40 and x100 objectives) is openly accessible as the [OPEN-BIOset](http://dx.doi.org/10.5525/gla.researchdata.1149).

 - With this data, we used machine learning algorithms to classify the images with a categorical accuracy of 99.59% (testing data).